killer-r2d2/gulp_starterproject_2021/README.md

 3. I wasn't able to implement the masonry for the newsSection and magazinSection.
 So, i deceided to use flexbox for the newsSection and css-grid for the magazinSection.

+4. The pngs for the discovery Section were not available.
+Beda Bächler has organized these for the class.
+I now owe him a beer.

 ###TECHNOLOGY CONCEPT (INCL.
 EVALUATION OF THE TECHNOLOGIY, AND JUSTIFICATION):